-Pico Mountain Ski Area is a ski area in the town of Killington, VT.
+Pico Mountain Ski Area is in the town of Killington, VT.
 Established in 1937, it was one of the first commercial ski areas in the state.
 The base area is located on the northwest side of Pico Peak on Route 4, nine miles north of the town of Rutland, Vermont.
 In 1996 Pico Peak was acquired by Killington and in 2007 the mountain went to part-time operations (Thursday-Sunday).

 Pico is often thought of as a smaller sibling to Killington, and given the size of the big mountain, that’s not an unreasonable assumption.
 But Pico has a 3900 foot summit that would be the second tallest lift served mountain in New York.